Nolan Gorman Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 21st in MLB.
+- The Rangers' 3.62 team ERA ranks third among all league pitching staffs.

-- The Rangers have a 3.65 team ERA that ranks third among all MLB pitching staffs.
+- Rangers pitchers combine to allow 52 home runs (0.9 per game), the first-fewest in baseball.

-- The Rangers give up the fewest home runs in baseball (52 total, 0.9 per game).
+- Dunning makes the start for the Rangers, his sixth of the season.
+He is 4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched.

-- Perez makes the start for the Rangers, his 12th of the season.
-He is 6-1 with a 4.43 ERA and 44 strikeouts in 61 2/3 innings pitched.
+- The right-hander's last time out came on Wednesday against the Detroit Tigers, when he tossed five innings, surrendering three earned runs while allowing seven hits.

-- The left-hander last pitched on Tuesday against the Detroit Tigers, when he tossed 4 2/3 innings, allowing six earned runs while giving up seven hits.
+- The 28-year-old has an ERA of 2.06, with 6 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.